zuozhenggh/learning-library/data-management-library/mysql/heatwave-cloud-analytics/introduction/introduction.md

 ### Objectives

 In this workshop, you will learn how to:
-* Provision the OCI Kubernetes Engine and MySQL HeatWave cluster
+* Creating Oracle Kubernetes Engine and MySQL HeatWave
-* Deploy a PHP application to OCI Kubernetes Engine
-* Load data into MySQL HeatWave
+* Loading data into MySQL HeatWave using mysqlsh and auto-pilot utility
-* Improve query performance on MySQL HeatWave
+* Deploying open-source analytics tools (Superset, Grafana and Zeppelin) to analyze data in MySQL HeatWave

 ### Prerequisites (Optional)